 Does Garcinia Cambogia work?

-The category of supplements for weight loss is popular, and Garcinia Cambogia is another one that promises to help in this task.
+The category of weight loss supplements is competitive, and Garcinia Cambogia is another one that promises to help with this task.

-It is a fruit that you find for sale in isolation, but it is also present in several thermogenic in combination with other ingredients.
+This is a fruit that you can find for sale alone, but it is also present in several thermogenic in combination with other ingredients.

 Its active ingredient is HCA, and in theory, it inhibits an enzyme that leads to weight loss.